A community for lazy dungeon masters

 0

+When an ill-favored orb drops from the sky and devastates the countryside, only the PCs stand between an ambitious wizard, a cult of dragons, and a dark ambition that could bring an army of fiendish wyrms into your campaign world!
 "The screams became overpowered by the sound of the terrible falling star--a black orb of malign energy hurled from the firmament in the dead of night.
 In that instant, the village of Rhale was utterly destroyed, reduced to a hollow crater of flaming decay.
 Now, frightened talk of a dark presence descended from above has taken root, though none can put name to the faceless fear that might reside within this terrible orb."
 While traveling the countryside, the player characters witness an explosive event - the falling of a meteor into a distant hillside.
 Soon thereafter, they encounter several mercenaries menacing some refugees.
 From them, the PCs can learn, that a group of dragon worshippers called the Black Covenant are in the area and intend to use the fallen star for their own nefarious purposes.
 Upon arriving at the crater, the PCs find that the falling star is in fact a massive sphere of iron with an opening in its side.
 They enter the sphere to find a small complex of rooms protected by numerous traps and guardians.
 They also battle several members of the Black Covenant, until they make their way to the heart of the complex, where they discover the source of the Covenant's interest in the Black Egg, they try to use it to create a half-fiend red dragon.
 The PCs must succeed if they wish to prevent the creation of an army of fiendish dragons.
 Lot's of monstrous NPCs with class levels and templates for enemies (half-black dragon orc warriors level 7, for example) are used in this adventure.
 Pgs.
 57-78

 Cover of ROS5 Deep Dive in the Flooded Halls!